garciaizcoa/Cybersecurity-Purple/README.md

 `sudo john spn.txt --fork=4 --format=krb5tgs --wordlist=passwords.txt --pot=results.pot`

-*Detection*
-When a TGS is requested, an event log with ID 4769 is generated.
+*Detection*: When a TGS is requested, an event log with ID 4769 is generated.

 ## AS-REProasting